sandokanCat/open-utils/README.md

 ## 🚀 What you'll find here

-- ✅ Vanilla JS modules for validating data (JSON, carousel configs, etc.)
+- 🎨 Frontend utilities for modern design and data validation
-- 🎨 Frontend helpers like `custom-reset.css` for modern, cross-browser design
+- ⚙️ Backend tools for logging, APIs, and server-side workflows
-- 🧩 Reusable, modular code ready for integration in any web project
+- 🧩 Modular code ready for integration in any web project
-- ⚙️ CLI scripts & backend utilities for logging, security, and API workflows
+- 🛡️ Scripts & tools for cybersecurity and Red Team automation
 - 📚 Clean, documented examples and best practices

 ---